 Before joining Ford, Day was a reporter and editor in the Detroit area.

 Day has long been recognized on PRWeek’s Power List and the Holmes Influence 100.
-He serves on the Public Relations Society of America national board of directors; is a past chair of The Seminar, an annual global forum for senior communications leaders and executives; and a member of the Page Society, Institute for Public Relations and PRSA Foundation.
+In addition to serving on the PRSA Board of Directors, he is a past chair of The Seminar, an annual global forum for senior communications leaders and executives, and a member of the Page Society, Institute for Public Relations and PRSA Foundation.

 He is a graduate of Wayne State University in Detroit, where he earned a bachelor’s degree in mass communications.